 After receiving two or three anonymous reviews, the authors are asked to revise the manuscript within the set time, usually 4 weeks, and provide detailed responses to each reviewer regarding what was revised and how.
 The changes are marked in a different color.

 The reviewers evaluate the revisions made by the authors and decide whether they are at an acceptable level.
 If not, a second round of revisions follows.

 After the final round of reviews, the substantive version of the manuscript is accepted by the editors, with the understanding that the JEMI editors may provide additional formal comments to the final version of the manuscript.

 Ghostwriting and guest authorship

-JEMI is an Open Access journal published under the terms of the Creative Commons CC-BY.
+JEMI is an open-access journal published under the terms of the Creative Commons CC-BY.

-"Follows the rules on academic writing and academic ethics, according to the work by M. Roig (2003; 2006) Avoiding plagiarism, self-plagiarism, and other questionable writing practices: A guide to ethical writing, available online at http://www.cse.msu.edu/~alexliu/plagiarism.pdf.
+Just like in other journals, the Editorial Board at JEMI follows rules on academic writing and academic ethics as outlined by M. Roig (2003; 2006) in "Avoiding plagiarism, self-plagiarism, and other questionable writing practices: A guide to ethical writing," which is available online at http://www.cse.msu.edu/~alexliu/plagiarism.pdf.